na-na-hi/renget/archive/tmd2character_Sail.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Royal Gummi |  Gives +10 IQ points to Dragon-Types.
-Gives +5 to other types.
-Tastes like pride and pear.
+1. Eᴍᴘᴛʏ  |  Description
-2. Royal Gummi | Gives +10 IQ points to Dragon-Types.
-Gives +5 to other types.
-Tastes like pride and pear.
+2. Eᴍᴘᴛʏ  |  Description

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.